A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Calculations for classifying spaces of -groupoids

 We note that subsections \ref{sec:defXcomp} -- \ref{sec:class_space} contain no new results, and essentially follow \cite{brown_higgins_tensor,brown_higgins_classifying,brown_higgins_sivera,tonks:JPAA:2003}.
 Subsection \ref{sec:all_crossed_complex_fib}, on fibrations of crossed complexes, revisits definitions and results from \cite{BrownGolasinski,brown_higgins_classifying}.
-A crucial new result, refining the main theorem in \cite{brown_higgins_classifying}, concerns a crossed complex model for the fibre of the restriction map $(B_\A)^{|S|} \to (B_\A)^{|T|}$, where $\A$ is a crossed complex, and $T$ is a subcomplex of a simplicial set, $S$, ( $|-|$ here denoting geometric realisation).
+A crucial new result, refining the main theorem in \cite{brown_higgins_classifying}, concerns a crossed complex model for the fibre of the restriction map, on function spaces, $(B_\A)^{|S|} \to (B_\A)^{|T|}$, where $\A$ is a crossed complex, and $T$ is a subcomplex of a simplicial set, $S$, ($|-|$ here denoting geometric realisation, of a simplicial set).
 This result will be used, later, to write down, in all detail, TQFTs and extended TQFTs derived from homotopy finite crossed complexes.
-This is done in Section \ref{sec:TQFTS_xcomp}.
-Before that, the results in Subsection \ref{sec:homfinXcomp} are essentially in \cite{MartinsCW,Martins_Porter}, and they allow for a simple calculation of the homotopy content of finite crossed complexes, akin to the well known formula for the Euler characteristic of a finite CW-complex, as the alternating sum of cardinalities of the sets of $i$-cells.
+Before that, the results in Subsection \ref{sec:homfinXcomp} are essentially in \cite{MartinsCW,Martins_Porter}, and they allow for a simple calculation of the homotopy content of finite crossed complexes, akin to the well-known formula for the Euler characteristic of a finite CW-complex, as the alternating sum of cardinalities of the sets of $i$-cells.

-\section{Crossed complexes: their homotopy theory and their classifying spaces}
+\section{Crossed complexes: their homotopy theory and classifying spaces}

-The main sources for this section are \cite{brown_higgins_sivera}, and / or some of the sources already listed, which are summarised therein.
-A new source, that we hope will be available shortly, is our (pre) preprint, \cite{MartinsPorterMonograph}, which handles some of those aspects of the theory of crossed complexes that were not included in the main source, cited above.